 Key takeaway: Sometimes even the experts don’t predict the pace of new technology adoption, resulting in an investment that doesn’t pay off.

 Mass media conglomerate Disney found enormous success with two very famous acquisitions; first, of animation heavyweight Pixar, then Marvel Entertainment.
+Through both of these acquisitions, Disney focused on keeping the elements that made the acquisitions a success intact — including the company culture.

 Walt Disney Co. acquired Pixar in 2006 for $7.4 billion and has since seen tremendous success with films like WALL-E, Finding Dory and Toy Story 3 – each of which has generated billions of dollars in revenue for the company.